How-To Creole

 What You Will Learn

-This lesson shows you the complete Haitian Creole alphabet along with its important features.
+This lesson introduces the Haitian Creole alphabet and some of its most important spelling features.

 Haitian Creole Alphabet